-The card is delivered with 64 MByte on-board memory and supports standard replay (single-shot, loop, single restart), FIFO replay (streaming), Multiple Replay and Gated Replay.
+The card is delivered with 64 MByte on-board memory and supports standard mode (Scope), FIFO mode (streaming), Multiple Recording/Replay and Gated Sampling/Replay.
 Operating system drivers for Windows/Linux 32 bit and 64 bit, examples for C/C++, LabVIEW (Windows), MATLAB (Windows), LabWindows/CVI, Delphi, Visual Basic, Python and a Base license of the oscilloscope software SBench 6 are included.
 Drivers for other 3rd party products like VEE or DASYLab may be available on request.